HOW TO DETERMINE YOUR BRA SIZE

-Stage 1 – Wearing a good fitting bra, measure directly under your bust and around your back – this is your under-bust measurement
+Stage 1 – Wearing a good fitting bra, measure directly under your bust and around your back.
+Hold the tape so that it feels FIRM around your back – this is your under-bust measurement

 Stage 2 – Measure across the tip of your breast and around your back whilst still wearing your bra – this is your over-bust measurement

-REMEMBER the measuring guide above is only a guide.
+REMEMBER that measuring alone only a guide.
 The right bra for you may, in reality, be a slightly different size, as the key is in the fit.
 We are trained bra fitters and pride ourselves on being able to help you find a perfect bra for you by measuring and fitting you in person.
 If you are unable to come into the store, the then following tips are aimed at helping you to make your own judgements:

 - The band of your bra should fit snugly around the narrowest part of your back and be the same height all the way round

 - The bra should be close to the body at the front and sit evenly in the middle

 - Your breasts should be enclosed in the cup with no wrinkling of the fabric